Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

    * - ddr
      - | Program will to be download into ddr and
        | run directly in ddr, program will lost when poweroff
+   * - sram
+     - | Program will to be download into sram and
+       | run directly in sram, program will lost when poweroff

 .. note::